ti-community-infra/rfcs/active-rfcs/0002-lifecycle.md

 Define several life cycles for an Issue or PR as follows:

 - inactive
-  - status: 10 days without any response
+  - status: 10 days without any update
   - label: lifecycle/inactive
 - stale
-  - status: 10(inactive)+90 days without any response
+  - status: 10(inactive)+90 days without any update
   - label: lifecycle/stale
 - rotten
-  - status: 90(stale)+30 days without any response
+  - status: 90(stale)+30 days without any update
   - label: lifecycle/rotten
 - frozen
-  - status: If an Issue or PR is inactive or stale/rotten, but you want to continue tracking it, use this lifecycle and it will not be closed automatically even if there is no response for a long time
+  - status: If an Issue or PR is inactive or stale/rotten, but you want to continue tracking it, use this lifecycle and it will not be closed automatically even if there is no update for a long time
   - label: lifecycle/frozen

 In addition, there are two operations, close and reopen.